-34. New or revised accounting standards and interpretations
+33. New or revised accounting standards and interpretations

-Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for the Group's accounting periods beginning on or after 1 January 2009 or later periods and which the Group has not early adopted.
+Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for the Group's accounting periods beginning on or after 1 January 2010 or later periods and which the Group has not early adopted.
 The Group's assessment of the impact of adopting those standards, amendments and interpretations that are relevant to the Group is set out below:

-(a) FRS 1(R) Presentation of Financial Statements (effective for annual periods beginning on or after 1 January 2009)
+FRS 27 (revised) Consolidated and Separate Financial Statements (effective for annual periods beginning on or after 1 July 2009).